 The VSAC advises PCCD on policies, priorities, and performance standards for victims’ services and compensation.

 VSAC oversees two subcommittees that focus on priorities outlined in its current strategic plan.
-They are the Access to Services Subcommittee and the Funding Subcommittee.
+They are the Access to Services Subcommittee and the Services & Standards Subcommittee.
 Each VSAC member was asked to serve on one of the two subcommittees, along with a number of individuals who are not on VSAC, to ensure appropriate discipline, size, and geographic representation.

 The goal of the Access to Services Subcommittee is to ensure statewide access to core victim services for victims of criminal and juvenile offenders.
 To achieve this goal, the subcommittee enlisted the Center for Survey Research at Penn State Harrisburg to conduct a statewide assessment of crime victims’ unmet needs and service gaps to determine how best to provide them with access to core services.
 The assessment will provide a framework for use in future planning, enabling PCCD to respond appropriately to help strengthen victim services.
 The subcommittee will also consider the changing demographics of Pennsylvania’s population, and the impact that may have on crime victim services.

 The goal of the Services & Standards Subcommittee is to update standards, develop new

 standards, and develop an ongoing strategy for keeping them current.